 Benefits of Green Tea for Skin

 Potent antioxidant and anti-inflammatory action of green tea catechins can also protect your skin and improve its complexion.
-The cosmetic industry has recognized the amazing potential of green tea extract in this field and now it’s a common ingredient in anti-age products.
+The cosmetic industry has recognized the amazing potential of green tea extract in this field and now it’s a common ingredient in anti-ageing products.

 To reap the maximum benefits, you can both drink green tea and add it to your skincare.
 According to a study published in the Dermatological Surgery journal, this combination can improve the elasticity of your skin (17).

 Green tea can fight cancerous changes in your skin and prevent photoaging.
 EGCG and other polyphenols accumulate in the skin and protect it against excessive UV radiation and DNA damage (18).
-To ensure a safe sun exposure, use green tea as your internal sunscreen.
+To ensure safe sun exposure, use green tea as your internal sunscreen.

 This video sums up green tea health benefits and additional tips in a funny way:

 What is Green Tea Good For?
 Health Benefits Summary

 - Protects against dementia, Alzheimer’s, and Parkinson’s